clement-boateng/penetration-testing-lab/README.md

-# Penetration Testing Lab — Metasploitable 2 Environment
+# Penetration Testing Lab, Metasploitable 2 Environment

 A structured penetration test simulating a real-world ethical hacking engagement against a vulnerable Linux target in a segmented network environment.
 Conducted using industry-standard methodology (PTES) with tools including Nmap, Metasploit, and Nikto.